rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 ##Notes about device and app behavior

+* Live Update works with multiple devices simultaneously, as long as they're among the discovered devices and have a Live Update-enabled app running.

-* A device that goes to sleep between Live Updates might become unresponsive or display errors after subsequent updates.
-First try killing and re-starting its app.
-If that fails, unstall and redeploy.
+* A device that goes to sleep between Live Updates might become unresponsive or display errors on subsequent updates.
+First try killing and re-starting its app(s).
+If that fails, uninstall and redeploy the app(s).

 * An iPhone that is in sleep mode or has the Live Update app minimized will not be discovered.

-* Running for iOS Simulator allows you to take advantage of Live Update just as well as running for an iOS Device, but an iOS device requires that you [manually install your application package from iTunes](http://docs.rhomobile.com/en/5.1.1/guide/build_ios)
+* To test apps for iOS, you must [manually install your app from iTunes](/guide/build_ios).

+* Changes to `.rb` files might require the app(s) to be killed and restarted.

 ##Troubleshooting
+Some of the common problems and known issues of Live Update.
+###PROBLEM

+>"Failed to create the Java Virtual Machine"<br>

+>**POSSIBLE CAUSE**<br>
+>Insufficient memory

+>**SOLUTION**<br>
+>Reduce the size of the JVM heap:<br>

+>1) Use a text editor to open the file:<br><br>
+`<RhoMobileSuiteDir>\rhostudio\win32.win32.x86_64\RhoStudio.ini`<br><br>
+>2) Search for `-Xmx1024m`<br><br>
+>3) Change it to `-Xmx512m`<br>

+>This will halve the memory used by the Java Virtual Machine<br>

+1) "App files too old.png": Application in device too old that’s why displays this alert, full bundle should be applied

+2) "App unable to download or unpack.png" : May be due network

+3) "App unable to rename bundle.png": This is due delete/Replace file or folder, this is a known issue, below is the recommendation for it

+Recommendation: Goto settings -> apps -> your app -> Clear data and cache -> Apply full update

 xsdsds